jackdewinter/pymarkdown/docs/rules/rule_md029.md

 ## Reasoning

+### Readability

-The main reasons for this rule are readability and consistency.
-While it may not seem important, keeping the Ordered List Item prefix in a common form enhances the readability of the document by providing consistency.
+Writing the Ordered List Item prefix using a consistent form enhances the readability of the document by supplying consistency.
 This consistency can also be set to take advantage of the strengths and weaknesses of the Markdown parser, to ensure the correct HTML is output.